 - Work experience

 During Post 16 there will continue to be an enormous emphasis on Maths and English as well as ICT.
-Each pupil will engage with a ‘Preparation for working life’ qualification to support a variety of important life skills such as enabling pupils to write Curriculum Vitaes.
-Fair Ways will ensure we make sure young people understand what they can choose to study and what impact different choices might have on their futures.
-Fair Ways School external careers advisor will write career pathways and support the young people with the information and steps needed to pursue their chosen careers.
+Each pupil will engage with a ‘Independent Living’ qualification to support a variety of important life skills such as enabling pupils to write Curriculum Vitaes.
+We will ensure young people understand what they can choose to study and what impact different choices might have on their futures.
+Our external Careers Advisor will write career pathways and support the young people with the information and steps needed to pursue their chosen careers.

-Fair Ways School has good relationships with local FE providers and colleges and have worked closely with these to ensure a slow transition in supporting the individual needs of our young people.
+Fair Ways Education has good relationships with local FE providers and colleges and have worked closely with these to ensure a slow transition in supporting the individual needs of our young people.

 - No Limits